WELCOME TO GMS ACCOUNTING ONLINE HELP

 Credit: If this entry is a credit to the specified cash account enter the amount in this column.

-Save: Once your outstanding journal entries have been entered, be sure to save.
+Once the outstanding GJ’s have been entered, be sure to save.

-Post to Bank Rec: This will post the journal entries to the bank reconciliation tables.
+This will post the GJ’s to the bank reconciliation tables.